LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt1.md

 ### Daily stand-ups

+- Review the Jira sprint backlog.
+  - Update the board as each person describes thier work.
+  - The scrum master is responsible for esuring the board is up to date.
+- Everyone answers 3 questions:
+  - What did you do yesterday?
+  - What will you do today?
+  - Is anything in your way?

 - Parameters:
   - Daily
     15-minutes
-    Stand-up.
+    Stand-up

   - Not for problem solving or giving advice or opinions.
     (Problem solving can be done one-on-one outide of a team meeting.)

   - These are not status reports for the ScrumMaster or product owner.
 They are commitments in front of peers.

   - The "whole world" is invited, but...

     - Only team members, ScrumMaster and the product owner (if present), can talk.
-    - Helps avoid other unnecessary meetings
+    - Helps avoid other unnecessary meetings.

-- Everyone answers 3 questions:

-  - What did you do yesterday?
-  - What will you do today?
-  - Is anything in your way?

 ## Related Lecture Notes